A Common Question From Our Customers is "Can I Ship Personal Items In My Vehicle During Transit?"

 The best way to find out if it will cost more and your limitations to the weight you can add to your vehicle is to communicate directly with the carrier.
 You can do this directly on uShip’s platform after you create a listing.

 Save yourself some extra space in your moving truck by loading household items into your vehicle.
-You can also place valuables you can pack yourself to keep your items safely in tact and not rattled around or loaded on and off a moving truck.
-It’s easy to throw a couple boxes in your trunk, some clothes in the backseat, and a couple lamps up front.
+You can also place valuables you can pack yourself to keep your items safely intact and not rattled around or loaded on and off a moving truck.
+It’s easy to throw a couple of boxes in your trunk, some clothes in the backseat, and a couple of lamps up front.

-Car shipping companies typically allow for 100 lbs. of additional weight free of charge, however more weight can mean more cost.
-It’s important to communicate with you car carrier to be sure they allow additional weight, ship personal items in vehicles, and what specific rules they may have.
+Car shipping companies typically allow for 100 lbs. of additional weight free of charge; however, more weight can mean more cost.
+It’s important to communicate with your car carrier to be sure they allow additional weight, ship personal items in vehicles, and what specific rules they may have.
 There is also a risk of theft to keep in mind, especially if you’re shipping your car cross country.